MaintainJ

 </aspectj>

-The only line that needs to be changed is the one within 'weaver options' section in blue.
+The only line that must be changed is the one within 'weaver options' section in blue.
 Replace 'com.test' package with a package in your application.
-Only the classes under the included packages and their sub-packages will be instrumented.
-Only instrumented classes will be shown in diagrams.
+Only the classes under the included packages and their sub-packages will be captured in the diagrams.
 You may include as many packages as you want.
 If you want to include a class, simply replace 'com.test..*' with the class name.
-You can also exclude some classes or packages similarly.
-Use 'exclude' keyword to exclude classes or packages from instrumentation scope.
+You can also exclude some classes or packages similarly using the 'exclude' keyword.

 The challenge here is to find a way to turn on and turn off tracing.
 In the wizards that come with MaintainJ, this is done using a Swing window for J2SE applications.
 For J2EE applications, this is done using a JSP.
 But you are free to devise your own method.